R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 		Defaults	logfile="/var/log/sudo/sudo.logs" (§)
 		Defaults	requiretty
 		Defaults	secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"

-- Technically, we could list all the specs of this file into one single command, separated with commas.
+- Technically, we could list all the paramenters of this file into a single line, separated with commas.
+- For more details on the *Default_Entry* lines, search in the manual for the **Sudoers Options** section.

 `badpass_message`: unfortunately, strict compliance with the project document bars the very colorful `Defaults   insults`!<br>
 `log_input, log_output`: every input and output action has to be archived.
 Rather unfriendly JSON and ...<br>
+- Output logs may be viewed with the **sudoreplay** utility, which can also be used to list or search the available logs.
+Check `man 8 sudoreplay`.

 `iolog_dir`: folder where the logs will be stored, as instructed by the document.<br>
 `iolog_file`: path relative to `iolog_dir` where input and output streams will be recorded.<br>
 `logfile`: human-readable log file.<br>
-`requiretty`: will only allow **sudo** commands coming out of a real tty terminal, not something like, say, a **cron** script (which we shall shortly prepare).<br>
+`requiretty`: will only allow **sudo** commands coming out of a real tty terminal, not something like, say, a **cron** script (which we shall shortly see).<br>
 `secure_path`: **sudo** will use this value in place of the user's PATH environment variable.
 - Note that the example path in the document includes a `/snap/bin`.
 However, we don't have any **snap** applications packaged in our machine.